scalabli/quo/docs/apps.rst

 perform the splitting.

 The default implementation for all types is to split on whitespace.
-The exceptions to this rule are the :class:`File` and :class:`Path` types which both split according to the operating system's path splitting rules.
+The exceptions to this rule are the :class:`quo.types.File` and :class:`quo.types.Path` types which both split according to the operating system's path splitting rules.
 On Unix systems like Linux and OS X, the splitting happens for those on every colon (``:``), and for Windows, on every semicolon (``;``).